hashicorp/terraform-provider-azurerm/website/docs/r/site_recovery_protection_container.html.markdown

 ---
 subcategory: "Recovery Services"
 layout: "azurerm"
-page_title: "Azure Resource Manager: azurerm_recovery_services_protection_container"
+page_title: "Azure Resource Manager: azurerm_site_recovery_protection_container"
-sidebar_current: "docs-azurerm-recovery-services-protection-container"
+sidebar_current: "docs-azurerm-site-recovery-protection-container"
 description: |-
     Manages a site recovery services protection container on Azure.
 ---

-# azurerm_recovery_services_protection_container
+# azurerm_site_recovery_protection_container

-~> **NOTE:** This resource has been deprecated in favour of the `azurerm_site_recovery_protection_container` resource and will be removed in the next major version of the AzureRM Provider.
-The new resource shares the same fields as this one, and information on migrating across [can be found in this guide](../guides/migrating-between-renamed-resources.html).

-Manages a Azure recovery vault protection container.
+Manages a Azure Site Recovery protection container.
+Protection containers serve as containers for replicated VMs and belong to a single region / recovery fabric.
+Protection containers can contain more than one replicated VM.
+To replicate a VM, a container must exist in both the source and target Azure regions.

 ## Example Usage